syntheticsam/twitch-countdown/README.md

 # Twitch Word Ban
-# When the countdown ends a tone will play

 If a banned word is detected on a twitch channel chat some time will be added.